svviz/svviz/docs/index.rst

 News
 ----

-**April, 2016 -- svviz 1.5.0** svviz 1.5.0 has been released.
+**Oct, 2016 -- svviz 1.5.3** svviz 1.5.3 has been released.
 Upgrade using the following pip command: ``sudo pip install --upgrade svviz``.
+You can see a list of the changes :ref:`changelog`.

 **Sept, 2015 -- Publication** The final version of the svviz paper is now `available in Bioinformatics <http://dx.doi.org/10.1093/bioinformatics/btv478>`_.